← Go back

 3rd Prize €5,000, sponsored by Stewart and Avice Harrington

-The Joe McCullough Prize for Chamber Music of €2,000 will be awarded for the best performance of a piano quintet in the Semi-Final Round, sponsored by Elizabeth Aylmer and Eoin McCullough.
+The Joe McCullough Prize for Chamber Music of €2,000 will be awarded for the best performance of a piano quintet in the Semi-Final Round, sponsored by the McCullough Family

 Click here to see the list of Engagements offered in principle by the DIPC.